jcalpickard/jcalpickard.github.io/_compost/bogostian-carpentry.md

 stage: tinkering
 ---

-[[field-philosophy|Field philosophy]]/[[ontography]] through [[prototyping]]?
 Constructing artifacts as philosophical practice.
 Analogous to woodworking, but material-agnostic; 'to do carpentry is to make anything, but to make it in earnest, with one's own hands, like a cabinet-maker.'
 (Bogost 2012)

 The products of carpentry are sincere philosophical/investigative outputs; 'not mere accidents, waypoints on the way to something else.'
 (Bogost 2012) Not a means to an ends.
 Prototypes embodying and advancing philosophical inquiry, providing fuzzy, speculative glimpses insight into the worlds of objects.
 Exploring ontology by practicing it?
 Playful, earnest, and sincere.